ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ## Radio Operating System

 ExpressLRS **requires** CRSFShot or Mixer Sync to ensure full support for high packet rates.
-You should have [OpenTX 2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12) or newer; or [EdgeTX 2.4.0](https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0) or newer; These versions have full CRSFShot/Mixer Sync support.
+You should have [OpenTX 2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12) or newer, or [EdgeTX 2.4.0](https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0) or newer; These versions have full CRSFShot/Mixer Sync support.

 To determine your Radio Operating System Version, load the Version page from the System Menu of your Radio: